Legend96th/cisco-networking-notes/QoS.md

   ## Integrated services model IntServ - RSVP
   * Similar to a private courrier service
-  * An application reserves the bandwith that it needs for a certain time
+  * An application reserves the bandwith that it needs (for a certain time) without sharing it with others
   * Some applications have special bandwidth requirments
   * Provides multiple service levels
   * Requests specefic services before sending data